SquidDev-CC/plethora/examples/auto-feeder-raw.md

 --- We require the entity sensor to get the food levels and the introspection module to access the player's
 --- inventory.
-We use `hasModule` to ensure they are both there. if not modules:hasModule("plethora:sensor") then
+We use `hasModule` to ensure they are both there. if not modules.hasModule("plethora:sensor") then
 	error("The entity sensor is missing", 0)
 end
-if not modules:hasModule("plethora:introspection") then
+if not modules.hasModule("plethora:introspection") then
 	error("The introspection module is missing", 0)
 end